Germany appoint Flick on deal through to 2024 as World Cup winner Low starts long goodbye | Goal.com

 BREAKING: Hansi #Flick will become the new Germany national team head coach following @EURO2020 ✍️#DieMannschaft pic.twitter.com/2CpxjIsQSn— Germany (@DFB_Team_EN) May 25, 2021

-Oliver Bierhoff, DFB Director of National Teams and Academy, added on securing Flick's signature: "I am very proud that we have succeeded in signing Hansi Flick for the post of national coach.
+Oliver Bierhoff, DFB director of national teams and academy, added on securing Flick's signature: "I am very proud that we have succeeded in appointing Hansi Flick to the post of national coach.

 "During his time at Bayern Munich he showed where he can lead a team as head coach.
 We quickly came to an agreement on the cooperation and future tasks.